Category Archives: Liechtenstein Royals

 by Susan Flantzer © Unofficial Royalty 2019

 Elisabeth von Gutmann, also known as Elsa, was born on January 6, 1875, in Vienna, Austria, the daughter of Wilhelm Isaak Wolf, Ritter of Gutmann (Ritter means Knight) and his second wife Ida Wodianer.
-Elsa’s father was a Jewish businessman who had founded the largest coal company in the Austrian-Hungarian Empire.
+Elsa’s father was a Jewish businessman, the founder of the largest coal company in the Austrian-Hungarian Empire.
 In 1878, he was created a Knight (Ritter) of the Order of the Iron Crown, a hereditary knighthood.
 He also served as president of the Vienna Israelite Community.

 Elsa had three half-siblings from her father’s first marriage to Leonore Latzko: